GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

         ![image](./images/matching_%26_rna.png)

     The graph theoretical analogue of the quandary stated in the introduction above is that if we have an RNA string s that does not have the same number of occurrences of 'C' as 'G' and the same number of occurrences of 'A' as 'U', then the bonding graph of s cannot possibly possess a perfect matching among its basepair edges.
-For example, see Figure 1; in fact, most bonding graphs will not contain a perfect matching.
+For example, see ***Figure 1***; in fact, most bonding graphs will not contain a perfect matching.